Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Prompt Templates

 \subsection{Prompt Templates for E3VQA Construction}

-To guide LVLMs in understanding the question categories and tasks for generating meaningful question–answer pairs, we carefully design the prompts for each stage.
-To generate question–answer pairs from a single viewpoint, we use the prompts shown in Figure~\ref{fig:single_view_QA_prompt_ego}--\ref{fig:single_view_QA_prompt_exo_numerical}.
+To guide LVLMs in understanding the question categories and tasks for generating meaningful question-answer pairs, we carefully design the prompts for each stage.
+To generate question-answer pairs from a single viewpoint, we use the prompts shown in Figure~\ref{fig:single_view_QA_prompt_ego}--\ref{fig:single_view_QA_prompt_exo_numerical}.
 For view-specific response generation, we apply the prompts in Figure~\ref{fig:view_specific_response_prompt_expansion_ego}--\ref{fig:view_specific_response_prompt_expansion_numerical}.
 For response-based filtering, we use the prompts shown in Figure~\ref{fig:response_based_filtering_prompt_1} and \ref{fig:response_based_filtering_prompt_2}.
 Finally, to generate four candidate options from either the ego or exo image, we use the prompts illustrated in Figure~\ref{fig:option_generation_prompt_ego} and \ref{fig:option_generation_prompt_exo}.